What is Sora 2: Complete Technical Guide (2025)

 Comparison with Current Alternatives

-As of October 2025, the video generation landscape includes several competing platforms.
+The video generation landscape includes several competing platforms.
 Based on publicly available comparisons:

 Runway Gen-3: Offers faster generation with competitive duration capabilities.
 Excels in motion consistency for brief clips.
 Specifications subject to change; verify current capabilities through Runway documentation.